ian/allowlist/README.md

 allowlist bip39
 ```

-## 3. Update your Smart Contract
+## 3. Add functions and modifiers to your Smart Contract

-Add the mint groups to your contract, and use the allowlist helpers for your mint function:
+Add the mint groups to your contract, and use the allowlist helpers for your mint function.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED